khaors/geocompr/main.md

 Try to transform it back into WGS 84 and plot the new object.
 Why does the new object differ from the original one?

-1. Transform the continuous raster (`cat_raster`) into WGS 84 using the nearest neighbor interpolation method.
-What has changed?
-How does it influence the results?

-1. Try to transform the categorical raster (`cat_raster`) into WGS 84 using the bilinear interpolation method.
-What has changed?
-How does it influence the results?

 1. Generate and plot simplified versions of the `nz` dataset.
 Experiment with different values of `keep` (ranging from 0.5 to 0.00005) for `ms_simplify()` and `dTolerance` (from 100 to 100,000) `st_simplify()` .
     - At what value does the form of the result start to break-down for each method, making New Zealand unrecognizable?